Wednesday, July 29, 2020

 Looking for comprehension reading strategies to use with your hyperlexic child?
-Try using this making connections reading strategy.
+Try using this making connections reading strategy to boost comprehension and understanding.

 The most common questions I receive about hyperlexia are often related to hyperlexia and reading comprehension.
-See, comprehension issues are common in hyperlexic children and it's an area that many families need help addressing, both at home and at school.
+That's because comprehension issues are common in hyperlexic children and it's an area that many families need help addressing, both at home and at school.

 Now, I know it would be nice to have an all-in-one solution to help with this area.
 But, the reality, though, is that reading comprehension isn't just one thing.